sinisa229/library365/README.md

 ## Starting the application

 - Make sure nothing is running on port 8080 locally by visiting http://localhost:8080 in your browser.
 - Run `./mvnw` from the root directory.
-This will trigger a build and deploy the application locally.
+This will trigger a build and deploy the application locally serving both the Angular frontend and Spring-Boot backend, as well as a local H2 database initialised with dummy data.
 - Visit http://localhost:8080 and log in the application using the credentials admin/admin
 - View the API Swagger UI here: http://localhost:8080/admin/docs
 - View the application management endpoints here: http://localhost:8080/management